ua-2025q3-astr501-513/ua-2025q3-astr501-513.github.io/syllabus-513.md

 * Appreciate computational complexity and develop a basic awareness of numerical errors and their impact on research outcomes.

-Specifically, a recent core class homogenization suggested covering the following topics:
+Specifically, a recent core class homogenization effort suggested covering the following topics:
 * Computational Methods:
   * Unix, C, and Python
   * Introduction to numerical analysis; errors, accuracy, stable and unstable computations